cphill11/readme-generator/newReadme.md

   ## Installation
-  b
+  A

   ## Usage
-  b
+  A

   ## License
+  Apache
   Licensed software establishes the rights of all parties involved with the software, including: the author, the provider, and end users.
 Licenses protect intellectual properties by limiting the liability of the vendor and limiting what other parties can do with covered software code.

   ## Contribution
-  b
+  A

   ## Tests
-  b
+  A

   ## Questions

-  If you have any questions, please contact me through email at b or through github at b.
+  If you have any questions, please contact me through email at A or through github at A.